01 of 10

 09 of 10

 In 2013, Goodlife Fitness opened a gym in Terminal 1.
-For a flat fee, travellers can get a workout boost using the facility's cardiovascular equipment, free weights, and strength training equipment.
+For a flat fee, travelers can get a workout boost using the facility's cardiovascular equipment, free weights, and strength training equipment.

 Don't have work out clothes?
 Shoe and clothing bundles are available to rent.
 Luggage storage is free.